SoulFireMage/Katiya_Starship/content/mathsummaries/Dynamical Systems_ Leverage Map.md

     ↗ ↑ ↖          ↘   ↙               ↺                ⟳
 ```

-**Why this matters:** Every more complex system, near a hyperbolic fixed point, looks locally like one of these (Hartman-Grobman).
+**Importance:** Every more complex system, near a hyperbolic fixed point, looks locally like one of these (Hartman-Grobman).
 The 2D linear classification is the alphabet of local dynamics.

 ---